Galacsh/Obsidian-Starter/README.md

         - Username: Github Username
         - Password: [PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
             - Fine-grained personal access tokens
-            - For cloned repository
+            - For your repository
             - Permissions
                 - Contents : "Read and Write access"
                 - Commit status : "Read and Write access"
                 - Metadata : "Read access"
 6. Close "Settings"
 7. Open "Command palette" and run `Obsidian Git: Clone existing remote repo`
-8. Fill in the path of cloned repository
+8. Fill in the path of your repository
 	- Check if there is `.git` in the end of the path
 9. Select "Vault Root"
 10. Select "YES" to pull `.obsidian` folder